vikhrevvv/z-pinch/README.md

 ## Usage

-The z-pinch directory contains source Delphi code as well as a compiled version for Windows.
+The z-pinch directory contains precompiled version of the model for Windows.
 To start the application on Windows, run `FOCUS.exe` file.

 After the application is started, you will see a vertical panel that describes initial values of parameters.